PyDotAll/G-Phish/README.md

 4. In the comment box, type your comment or response to the discussion. format your comment using Markdown, allowing you to add formatting and more.
 5. To preview how your comment will look before posting it, click the "Preview" tab located below the comment box to help ensure your comment appears as intended.
 6. After you've written your comment and reviewed it, click the "Comment" or "Submit" button to add your comment to the discussion thread.
 To receive notifications about new comments or updates to the discussion, click the "Watch" button near the top-right corner of the discussion page.
 This will ensure you stay up to date with any new activity in the discussion.
 And that's it!
 Your comment should now be added to the GitHub discussion thread.
-Other users will be able to see and respond to your comment.
 ## Issues
 To use issue tracker for bug reports, custom feature requests, and other issues, follow these steps:
 1. Locate the "Issues" tab near the top of the page.
 Click it to access the issues section.